PNanukul/Currency-Converter/README.md

 # Currency-Converter
-Live currency converter app using html, css, javascript, and currency api
+Live currency converter app using html, css, javascript, and exchange rate api Minimal, and clean UI,,
+Easy to use, fast data fetching...